Archives: Team Members

 About Devin

-Devin has been with WPI since 2005 and currently leads and oversees the Portland Region: He guides and supports estimating, preconstruction, project management and field operations.
+Devin has been with WPI since 2005 and currently leads and oversees a variety of departments: He guides and supports estimating, preconstruction, project management, field operations, mission critical, prefabrication, and more.
 He was born into construction working with his dad, a now retired union carpenter.
 Devin graduated from Portland State University with a bachelor’s degree in Business Management.
-He started at WPI as a Project Engineer, was then promoted to a Project Manager, then Director of Project Management, then Regional Manager in multiple offices, and is now a Senior Vice President.
+He started at WPI as a Project Engineer, was then promoted to a Project Manager, then Director of Project Management, then Regional Manager in multiple offices, became a Senior Vice President, and is now WPI’s Executive Vice President.

-Devin has spent most of his career on jobsites working closely with WPI teammates as well as general contractors and coordinating with other subcontractors.
+He’s spent most of his career on job sites working closely with WPI teammates as well as general contractors and coordinating with other subcontractors.
 Today he spends time with other managers and works closely with general contractors to build relationships and focus on the operational success of projects.

 Devin spends his time wherever he is needed most, often traveling or working out of town.
 He has done everything from posting plan updates, writing RFIs, estimating small and large jobs, managing those same jobs, overseeing regional offices and staff to simply supporting individuals when needed.
 He also works closely with owners, architects, and contractors to help deliver a fantastic WPI product to them.
 Devin also spends time involved in wall and ceiling industry groups.